110 Pocketfilm: Der komplette Guide — Schneiden, Laden, Entwickeln, Scannen

 Attention: Important: Compatibility with self-loaded film

-Not every 110 camera works with unperforated film.
+Not every 110 camera works with film without perforation.
 In some models, the perforation is used to cock the shutter.
-Here’s how to test it:
+Here's how to test it:

 1. Open the back and remove the cartridge